rust-lang/book/src/ch17-03-more-futures.md

 </Listing>

-We can use `trpl::join!` to await them, because it allows you to pass in multiple future types and produces a tuple of those htypes.
+We can use `trpl::join!` to await them, because it allows you to pass in multiple future types and produces a tuple of those types.
 We *cannot* use `trpl::join_all`, because it requires the futures passed in all to have the same type.
 (Remember, that error is what got us started on this adventure with `Pin`!)